juler21/Proseminar/blog.md

 <p align = "center">
     <img src = image3.png>
 </p>
+Table: Percentage of datasets with specific properties.
+Column 2 lists the source predicates for each property (schema.org namespace as so# and the DCAT namespace as dct#).

 *Source: Benjelloun, O., Chen, S., & Noy, N. (2020, November).
 Google dataset search by the numbers.
 In International Semantic Web Conference (pp. 667-682).
 Springer, Cham.*